Skip to Content

 The rooms at the Walkerhill Douglas hotel themselves are warm and attractive.
 And with a library where you can settle into one of the couches with a book, you’re sure to be comfortable.

-If you’re looking for a prime sightseeing location, Shilla Stay Gwanghwamun is perfect.
+If you’re looking for a prime sightseeing location in the heart of Seoul, Shilla Stay Gwanghwamun is perfect.
 The hotel has a bare-bones feel and focuses mainly on comfort and excellent amenities.
 However, the view of the Jogyesa temple really compliments its simplicity.

 There are a number of popular tourist attractions within a 1 km radius, including Gyeongbokgyung palace and Lotte Duty-Free Centre (a hugely popular shopping mall).
-There are also 3 subway stations near the Shilla Stay Gwanghwamun, so it’s easy to get everywhere.
+There are also 3 metro station options near the Shilla Stay Gwanghwamun, so it’s only a 5-minute walk to get everywhere.

 You might enjoy reading some of my other articles on Seoul: